jhancock1975/aws-utils/README.md

-# Python scripts for managing AWS instances
+# Scripts for managing AWS instances